secar600/secar-documents/source/extended_gas_target.rst

    - Upstream 2 and downstream 2.
    - Upstream 3 and downstream 3.
    - Upstream 4 and downstream 4.
 - Turn ON the 4 cold cathode gauges at upstream 3, downstream 3, upstream 4 and downstream 4.
 These gauges have protection circuits and will turn themselves OFF if the pressure is too high (:math:`>5\times10^{-4}` Torr).
-Because of this the gauges closer to the target were removed, since pressure can reach :math:`10^{-2}` Torr in sections 1 & 2.
-They may show :math:`10^{-11}` Torr or read "WAIT", both of which indicate the gauge is not ON.
+For this reason the gauges closer to the target were removed, since pressure can reach :math:`10^{-2}` Torr in sections 1 & 2.
+Instead Baratron capacitance manometer gauges with 1000 mTorr range were installed at upstream 1 (:code:`SCR_BTS34:CMG_D1459`) and downstream 1 (:code:`SCR_BTS34:CMG_D1468`).
+The CCG may show :math:`10^{-11}` Torr or read "WAIT", both of which indicate the gauge is not ON.
 Wait for a while and they will turn ON.
 The better the vacuum, the more time it takes for them to come ON.
 These gauges can be read remotely via the :code:`JENSA` CS-Studio page, located under "SECAR Global Controls" (see :numref:`jensa_css`).
 - Wait till all turbos reach their full speed: their LED lights shown as load will sequentially go all the way up and come all the way down.
 Once at full speed, there should be no load on them and only 1 LED light should be ON.
 The Varian turbo pump (used as the upstream 4 pump and labelled as "Temp UP 4") does not have any load LEDs but can display power and temperature.
 It should be rotating at 42k RPM when at full speed.
 Downstream turbo pump 4 can dispay the power and temperature as well.
 - The last ReA beamline gate valve has an interlock with the :code:`SCR_BTS34:CCG_D1456` gauge, which is set to :math:`1\times10^{-5}` Torr.
 If the pressure read by this gauge is above this limit, the gate valve cannot be opened.
 Once the pressure reaches below the aforementioned set point, one would need to reset this PV: :code:`SCR_BTS34:CCG_D1456:VAC_RST_CMD` and only then, the gate valve can be opened.
 - The first SECAR beamline gate valve (:code:`SCR_BTS35:BGV_D1483`) has an interlock with the :code:`SCR_BTS34:CCG_D1471` gauge, which is set to :math:`2\times10^{-5}` Torr.
 If the pressure read by this gauge is above this limit, the gate valve cannot be opened.
 Once the pressure reaches below the aforementioned set point, one would need to reset this PV: :code:`SCR_BTS34:CCG_D1471:VAC_RST_CMD` and only then, the gate valve can be opened.